 Fires or burns rank as the sixth leading cause of death from unintentional injuries, according to the National Safety Council.
 The council found 2,644 Americans died from burn and fire-related injuries in 2015.

-- Cooking equipment is the leading cause of home fires and injuries
+- Cooking equipment is the leading cause of home and kitchen fires and injuries

 - Smoking is the leading cause of deaths from home fires in the United States

 - Heating equipment is the second most common cause of home fire deaths; these fires peak in December, January and February

 - Candle fires peak on New Year’s Day, Christmas and New Year’s Eve